Going Paperless and Promoting Recycling

 We are digitizing internal paper forms and reports through our application and approval system, which we launched in July 2008.
 Beginning in 2012, we provided all of our sales staff tablet devices featuring digitized sales and marketing tools to enhance the quality of our services and further reduce paper usage at the same time.
 We also use these devices for human resource training and internal meetings.

 Our business sites in EMEA have also committed to reducing office paper consumption.
-At our offices in London, with the use of advanced MFD technology, we were able to reduce paper consumption by over 4 tons over the last year.
+With the use of advanced MFD technology, in FY2017/18, we were able to reduce paper consumption in EMEA by on average 8%, equating to 4.25 metric tons.

 We are promoting green purchasing in which we strive to minimize the environmental impact of the goods and services we purchase.